 - Mail in a printed application.
-Printed applications can be found in the 2013 Hunting and Trapping Regulations Digest available August 1* from any license agent, OR, download a printed application. *PLEASE NOTE - Applications are due on or before August 9.
+Printed applications can be found in the 2014 Hunting and Trapping Regulations Digest available August 1* from any license agent, OR, download a printed application (available July 1). *PLEASE NOTE - Applications are due on or before August 8.

 What is the deadline for my application?

 Your application must be received on or before August 8, 2014 to be included in the drawing.

 Can I use last year's application to apply for the hunt?

 No. You must use the 2014 hunt application.

 What are the 2014 hunting season dates for the Radford Hunts?

 - November 12: Shotgun, antlerless only (This is a special DPOP hunt, essentially the same as our regular season hunts)

 - November 15: Shotgun, either-sex

 - December 6: Shotgun, antlerless only